nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

 We are going to take questions and afterwards FOSDEM staff will perform the closing talk.
 So please don't go away.

-Could ask anybody that's leaving to try and keep it quiet boss Q&A is going on.
+Could ask anybody that's leaving to trying to keep a quiet, Q&A is going on.

 1. **Question**: So one of the biggest security leaks for the OpenSSL for instance is actually their documentation and all the stuff,